If you plan to move to the USA and want to learn how to get an L1A Visa, this blog post is exactly what you are looking for.

 In my case, I started to call different immigration lawyers in Brazil to find out how to begin the process, and I heard people with other versions of how I should proceed (that was a nightmare).

 Lawyer costs, fees, and documents varied so much that I was completely lost on how to proceed and which immigration lawyer I should use.

 Hiring immigration lawyers to get the L-1A Visa

 I finally decided to consult with US lawyers and I confess that I felt more comfortable with the information I obtained and the costs for the process.

 The fees and orientation from the American lawyers made more sense to me, so I started working with them.

-Perhaps in your country can be different, but for me, that was a better option.
+Perhaps in your people, it can be different, but that was a better option for me.

 Everything started with the first interview ....